rajeevamatya/eduki-hugo-site/content/en/grade-6/geometry/Surface-area-and-volume/Pyramids/index.md

 ---
 title: "05 Pyramids"
 description: "Pyramids are 3D shapes with a square or hexagonal base and triangular faces that meet at a point called the apex.
-The surface area is found by adding up the areas of all the faces, and the volume can be found by comparing it to a prism with the same base."
+The surface area of a pyramid is found by adding up the areas of all the faces, while the volume can be compared to a prism with the same base.
+The total surface area of a pyramid is equal to 1/2 times the slant height times the perimeter of the base plus the area of the base."
 lead: ""
 date: 2020-11-12T13:26:54+01:00
 lastmod: 2020-11-12T13:26:54+01:00